geopandas/pyogrio/docs/source/introduction.md

 ## Reading from compressed files / archives

-GDAL supports to read directly from an archive, such as a zipped folder, without the need to manually unpack the archive first.
+GDAL supports reading directly from an archive, such as a zipped folder, without the need to manually unpack the archive first.
 This is especially useful when the dataset, such as a ESRI Shapefile, consists of multiple files and is distributed as a zipped archive.